dakowd/php_preprint_debug_fn/README.md

 > string(0) ""
 ```

-This is very useful for such cases where the code get's complicated and you just wanted to quickly find where it goes and see that the result of a specified returned data or just a simple variable data or even just halt the process.
-Also useful for determining the type of data you've working on which is demonstrated differentiating type bool, null, empty string, empty array, and even empty object.
+This function is incredibly useful in complex scenarios where you need to quickly trace the flow of your code.
+It allows you to inspect returned data, check the value of a variable, or even pause execution.
+Additionally, it helps identify the type of data you’re working with by distinguishing between boolean, null, empty strings, empty arrays, and empty objects.
+It’s especially helpful when debugging code that you didn’t write yourself.

-Feel free to use and add suggestions to improved this little noob function.
+Feel free to use it and add any suggestions for improvement.
 Cheers!